yashMustak/cpp/README.md

 # Binary Planet
-This is a complete guide to C++ programming.
+A complete guide to C++ programming.

 ## About Us
 We are opensource and free.